hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 The generated code was solid, but we wanted speed.
 So, we swapped OpenAI for [Groq](https://groq.com/)—yes, with a Q. Groq’s custom AI chip delivers faster LLMs.
 Here’s the final code:

-The final code looks as follows.
-Feel free to click the "deploy" button in the code and push it to Hal9 for you to try, it's that easy.
+Here’s the final code.
+Feel free to click the 'deploy' button and push it to Hal9 to try it—it’s that easy.

 ``````python deploy
 import os